Dark-Knight2026/Casper-Buildathon-2026/docs/CLIENT_FEEDBACK_BACKLOG.md

 2. **Dispute filing UI (§7).** Critical 6 spine includes it; Anthony has not explicitly pulled it into Phase 1.
 Kenneth is building the SC side.
 Confirm whether FE files in Phase 1 or Phase 1.1.
-3. **KYC scope (§10).** Anthony explicitly excluded AML / CDD / biometric.
-   What remains: email-verification (Ivan is wiring Postmark) and possibly Casper-name purchase (moved to Phase 2 on 2026-05-20).
-   Confirm that `<KYCGate/>` for MVP reduces to email-verified gating only.
+3. **KYC scope (§10).** Anthony's 2026-05-20 call: Sumsub is the sole KYC service for MVP per ADR-002 (confirmed in Dev_Team_Brief item 4 and ADR-004 §Phase 0).
+What he excluded are **additional compliance layers on top of Sumsub** — no separate AML / CDD list lookup, no standalone OFAC sanctions API, no extra biometric handling beyond what Sumsub does internally, no third-party screening.
+We hold only `sumsub_applicant_id + kyc_status + timestamp` in our DB; documents stream browser → Sumsub directly.
+Casper-name purchase as a separate KYC step is Phase 2.

 ### Backend endpoints required